kartoza/sawps/docs/src/user/organisation_members/instructions.md

 ## 1 Navigation
-When the user clicks the dropdown icon next to their username and profile pictire, a dropdown nav will appear.
+When the user clicks the dropdown icon next to their username and profile picture, a dropdown nav will appear.
 ## 2 Navigation
 Under the current organisation depending on the one that is currently selected, when clicked will navigate to the organisation members page.